appsmithorg/appsmith-docs/.github/drafts/11404(Hubspot)/Outline/URL-redirects(Subpage-3).md

 * **Get Current Redirects**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Create Redirect**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Get Details Redirect**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Update Redirect**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Delete Redirect**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example